Demiez/jsnad/12_working_with_streams/README.md

 Internally, the pipe method sets up a data listener on the readable stream and automatically writes to the writable stream as data becomes available.<br>

 NOT RECOMMENDED to chain pipe calls together: `streamA.pipe(streamB).pipe(streamC)`.
 If a stream for example fails or closes for any reason in the middle, the other streams in the pipeline will not automatically close.
-This can create severe memory leaks and other bugs! `stream.pipeline` utility function MUST be used instead!
+This can create severe memory leaks and other bugs! `stream.pipeline` (`const { pipeline } = require('stream')`) utility function MUST be used instead! <br>

+The `pipeline` command will call pipe on every stream passed to it, and will allow a function to be passed as the final function.
+Note how we removed the finished utility method.
+This is because the final function passed to the pipeline function will be called if any of the streams in the pipeline close or fail for any reason.